marc-mccarthy/react-gallery/README.md

 ## Future Updates

 Future updates are unknown at this time.
+Possibly. more pictures.